 Chapter 3: Provider Prevails in IBR

 This story has a happy ending; the provider ultimately prevailed in IBR (as most providers do), and was awarded an additional $59.96 plus the $195 filing fee providers pay upon requesting IBR.
-However, the effort and resources required to simply collect proper reimbursement is the mark of an unsustainable system.
+However, the effort and resources required to simply collect proper reimbursement as allowed by the fee schedule is the mark of an unsustainable system.

 No wonder providers avoid workers’ comp.
 Providers (and employers) should not need to waste their time and resources because claims administrators are unable or unwilling to correctly pay a bill.